Boshen/rxjs-file-upload/README.md

-# rxjs file upload and chunk upload for Teambition (for now)
+# rxjs file upload and chunk upload for teambition.com

+This is running in production.

 ```
 yarn add rxjs-file-upload